 - Basecamp Business Plan – $99 per user per month

-You and your team can use Taskade to work from anywhere.
+You and your team can use Taskade on your favorite platform to get work done from anywhere.
 Use Taskade individually or collaborate with your team for weekly agendas, team meetings, note-taking, project management, product roadmaps, and more.

 Make use of customizable board views to visualize your projects into digestible smaller tasks.
 You can also get more work done the smarter way by making full use of multiple board views.